AckerlyXu/heima/articles/media-services/media-services-rest-configure-content-key-auth-policy.md

 ##Overview

-Azure Media Services enables you to deliver your content encrypted (dynamically) with Advanced Encryption Standard (AES) (using 128-bit encryption keys) and PlayReady or Widevine DRM.
-Media Services also provides a service for delivering keys and PlayReady/Widevine licenses to authorized clients.
+Azure Media Services enables you to deliver your content encrypted (dynamically) with Advanced Encryption Standard (AES) (using 128-bit encryption keys) and PlayReady DRM.
+Media Services also provides a service for delivering keys and PlayReady licenses to authorized clients.

 If you want for Media Services to encrypt an asset, you need to associate an encryption key (**CommonEncryption** or **EnvelopeEncryption**) with the asset (as described [here](./media-services-rest-create-contentkey.md)) and also configure authorization policies for the key (as described in this article).